XLab-Tongji/document-template/Requirement Specification - template.md

 ## Project Introduction (项目介绍)

+The detailed introduction of the project, the following information are required to mentioned:

+- background
-The backgroud and the purpose of the project
+- purpose of the project
+- target users
+- boundary of the project (what to project will do and what the project won't do)

 ## Rquirement Analysis (项目需求分析)